aurumvorax/Arcturus/README.md

 # Arcturus

 I'm learning how to write a game by writing a game.
-This is that game.
+This was that game.
+The branches in active development are now private, but this repository will remain for archival and educational purposes.

 Copyright aurumvorax 2017